Comprehensive Concussion Care Programs and Outreach

 TFHD provides TTUSD with the service of a Certified Athletic Trainer (ATC).
 The ATC attends athletic practices and is on site for most home hosted NIAA games/competitions to provide medical care for any potential injuries as well as help athletes prevent and rehabilitate injuries.
 The ATC works under the supervision of the sports medicine physician and closely with TFHD physical therapists.

 The ATC is available to provide screenings and education on a variety of topics including concussion management, prevention of injuries, sports-specific warm ups, athletic nutrition and functional movement screening.
-If you or your team would like additional sports-focused education please call the Center for Health and Sports Performance at (530) 587-3769.
+If you or your team would like additional sports-focused education please call the Tahoe Forest Center for Health at (530) 587-3769.